freed40/esphome-juntek-DPM8624-mqtt-http-tool/README.md

   `dpm8650_controller/binary_sensor/cccv_output_state/state`

 ---

-## Useful Tips

-- Ensure that your DPM8650 device is set to the correct RS485 mode and baud rate as described.
-- Double-check wiring, especially the TX and RX connections, to prevent communication issues.
-- You can adjust the ESPHome YAML configuration to include only the necessary interfaces (API, MQTT, or Web).
-- For Node-RED users, make sure your MQTT broker is configured correctly to receive and send commands.

----

 Feel free to raise an issue on GitHub if you encounter any problems or have suggestions for improvements.